Best anatomy books:

 Does Your Professor Require Specific Books?

 If you are taking an anatomy class at school, your professor likely has a list of books that are required for the course.
 It is imperative that you get these anatomy books to ensure that you can follow the lectures and complete assignments.
-However, you can add supplemental books to reinforce what you are learning.
+However, you can add supplemental books to reinforce what you are learning for example best medical books.

 What is Your Level of Understanding of Anatomy and Physiology?